 The code can be modified to stop the override, however you must adjust the logic on a case-to-case basis.

-We often express that the best part of WordPress (and PMPro) is the platform’s deep customizability and extendability.
+We often express that the best part of PMPro (and WordPress as a platform) is our intentional commitment to customizability and extendability.

-Your WordPress site is completely unique; There is no other WordPress site exactly like yours.
-The built-in taxonomies you may be using (do you even use tags?) plus the custom taxonomies your other plugins or code adds are uniquely yours.
+Your WordPress site is completely unique—there is no other WordPress site exactly like yours.
+The built-in taxonomies you may be using (or not using!) plus the custom taxonomies added by other plugins or code are all uniquely yours.

 Need some help?
 Our support team is here to assist you in getting this code (and any other recipe we offer) working for your membership site.